alexyin2/Linear-Regression_Python_Not_Using_sklearn/README.md

 3. **matplotlib.pyplot**:
    - Helps for data visualization

-* There are some necessary mathematicals we would have to know:
+* There are some necessary mathematicals or algorithms we would have to know:
 1. Least Square Error
 2. Maximum Likelihood
+3. Gradient Descent
 * This practice is based on [LazyProgrammer.me](https://github.com/lazyprogrammer)